OpenSTL/build4stl-jekyll-site/_posts/2015-05-12-maptimeSTL-OpenStreetMap-Contest-Kickoff.md

 Join us at the [May 12th maptimeSTL meetup](http://www.meetup.com/maptimeSTL/events/222435942/) to learn about [OpenStreetMap](https://www.openstreetmap.org) and kick off two friendly mapping competitions - complete with mappy trophies and bragging rights for an entire year!

 Can't make it to maptimeSTL in person?
 No problem!
-You can still take part in the competitions - and you can follow [@maptimeSTL](https://twitter.com/maptimestl) on twitter for updates and tips for beginner mappers.
+As long as you live in the St. Louis area, you can still take part in the competitions - and you can follow [@maptimeSTL](https://twitter.com/maptimestl) on twitter for updates and tips for beginner mappers.

 ### 1. Greatest Number of Edits